aryarahimi1/Mac-text-to-speech/README.md

 - If the browser audio player shows “Error” for Mac output, regenerate after this update (files are now WAV).
 - `afconvert` is part of macOS.
 If conversion fails, ensure you’re on macOS and try installing Xcode command line tools.
+- Kokoro import errors: ensure Python ≥ 3.10 and that requirements installed successfully.
+First run may download weights.

+## 🆕 What’s New

+- Added Kokoro as a local, open‑weight TTS provider (no API key)
+- Updated in‑app Instructions and README to reflect provider choices and usage
+- Saved audio now consistently uses WAV for Mac/Kokoro and MP3 for ElevenLabs

 ## 🔮 Future Features